“Mom, you need to take me to the ER.”

 He was holding his back and said he’d felt a sudden sharp pain that got worse and worse as he drove home.

 When your grown boy is becoming nearly incapacitated from pain before your eyes, you know the ER isn’t an exaggeration.

-I grabbed my keys, made phone calls to cover my younger kids and drove him as gingerly as possible to the ER.
-We were sent home with pain medication and the advice to follow with our primary.
+I grabbed coats and car keys, made phones calls to cover my younger kids and drove him as gingerly as possible to the nearest emergency center, each turn and bump causing Seth to grimace from the pain.

 By the time we arrived, he needed a wheelchair.
 We left with follow-up appointments and a prescription that did little to ease his excruciating pain through the weekend.

 Three days later, an MRI revealed the cause: [Read more…]